Current Environment:

 Types of childhood brain tumors

 The types of brain tumors most common in children are not the same as those most common in adults.
 Childhood brain tumors frequently appear in different locations and behave differently than brain tumors in adults.
-Learn more about the specific types of brain tumors.
+Types of pediatric brain tumors include:

 Choroid plexus brain tumors

 Choroid plexus tumors arise in the tissue located in the spaces of the brain called ventricles.
-This tissue makes cerebrospinal fluid (CSF), which surrounds the brain and spinal cord.
+This tissue makes cerebrospinal fluid, which surrounds the brain and spinal cord.
 These rare tumors are seen more often in younger children.
-Between 10 and 20 percent of brain tumors that occur within the first year of life are choroid plexus tumors.

 Germ cell tumors of the brain